project-codeflare/multi-cluster-app-dispatcher/doc/usage/examples/kuberay/kuberay-mcad.md

 #### Steps

-- Install kuberay operator from [link] (https://docs.ray.io/en/latest/cluster/kubernetes/getting-started.html#deploying-the-kuberay-operator)
+- Install kuberay operator from [link](https://docs.ray.io/en/latest/cluster/kubernetes/getting-started.html#deploying-the-kuberay-operator)
-- Submit ray cluster to MCAD as appwrapper using the config file `aw-raycluster.yaml` present in the same directory using command `kubectl create -f aw-raycluster.yaml.yaml`
+- Submit ray cluster to MCAD as appwrapper using the config file `aw-raycluster.yaml` present in the `config` directory using command `kubectl create -f aw-raycluster.yaml`
 - Check the status of the appwrapper using command `kubectl describe appwrapper <your-appwrapper-name>`
 - Check running pods using command `kubectl get pods -n <your-name-space>`